Main Content

 zerophase(b)

 Figure contains an axes object.
-The axes object with title Zero-Phase Response, xlabel Normalized Frequency ( times blank pi blank rad/sample), ylabel Amplitude contains an object of type line.
+The axes object with title Zero-Phase Response, xlabel Normalized Frequency ( times pi blank rad/sample), ylabel Amplitude contains an object of type line.

 Design a 10th-order elliptic lowpass IIR filter with a normalized passband frequency of 0.4π rad/sample, a passband ripple of 0.5 dB, and a stopband attenuation of 20 dB.
 Display the zero-phase response of the filter on 512 frequency points around the whole unit circle.